scottdickerson/paleoindian-site/docs/pages/Origin Stories TODOs.md

 -   Add new Tabbed interface to header
 -   Fix Rubik Dirt Font
 -   SVG files for slider are really huge causing slow loading of fonts and other things.
 Ping Katrina for help here
+-   Export any large SVGs as PNGs at web format, hook up srcsets

 ## TODO Stretch Goals